douernesto/ppro-docker/README.md

 1. Build Docker image using `Dockerfile` only locally
 1. Run the Docker Image and save the **stdout**
 1. Compare the **stdout** from the previous step, if the output is correct the image was correctly build.
 Otherwise exit code 1

+## To execute

+Trigger a Manual Workflow Dispatch for "Build and Test Docker Image"